BirtasAdrian/Bugs/README.md

 **Description**

-When we access the API with the parameter ,,lang’’ and the value ,,ro”, the values of the keys ..base” and ,,main”  are not translated into Romanian.
+When we access the API with the parameter ,,lang”  and the value ,,ro”, the values of the keys ,,base” and ,,main”  are not translated into Romanian.

 **Steps to reproduce**

 1. Go to api.openweathermap.org/data/2.5/weather?q=London&appid=0cd1604bc507bb598a3f12fa26d68fa0&units=metric&lang=ro in Postman
-2. Look at the “base” and “main” keys
+2. Look at the ,,base” and ,,main” keys

 **Expected result**